 What makes one’s travel adventures fun and unforgettable are those little moments that you get to spend with the locals of the place where you travel.
 And when you try to look back and remember what happened on those trips, you couldn’t help but smile after seeing the photos of what you were doing during that time.

-Out of the blue, I suddenly missed my backpacking trip to Chiang Mai and had to open the old photos on my Facebook Album.
+Out of the blue, I suddenly missed my backpacking trip from Bangkok to Chiang Mai and had to open the old photos on my Facebook Album.
 It was just so disheartening that I lost ALL of my travel pics and had to make do with what I had stored in FB.
 But nonetheless, I’m thankful for having given the chance to get a glimpse of the past through those photos…as my memory is slowly betraying me.

 Finding Kids Wearing Traditional Thai Clothing in Doi Suthep